Code-Institute-Submissions/MaggieWalsh-LexiCorkResub/README.md

   * ## Project Research

-    Slang words from other countries or dialects are really popular on social media.
-There are entire accounts dedicted to this.
+    Slang words from other countries or dialects are really popular nowadays.
+There are entire accounts on social media dedicted to this.

     * ## Research Analysis